foundry-rs/book/src/introduction.md

 ![Foundry Banner](images/foundry-banner.png)

 Foundry is a smart contract development toolchain.
-Foundry manages your dependencies, compiles your project, runs tests and deploys.
+Foundry manages your dependencies, compiles your project, runs tests, deploys, and lets you interact with the chain from the command line.

 > 📖 Contributing
 >